An extensive range of benefits and services are available for eligible veterans, current and former serving members and their families.

 Information about the three types of repatriation health and pharmaceutical cards issued by DVA for eligible veterans and dependants.

-The transition from a military-focussed lifestyle to civilian life can pose different challenges over a number of years for some ex-service personnel, their families and friends.
-The self-care strategies and tools offered via the Wellbeing Toolbox are general in nature so anyone can benefit from them.
+The transition from a military-focussed lifestyle to civilian life can pose different challenges for some ex-service personnel, their families and friends.
+The Toolbox offers self-care strategies and tools which are general in nature so anyone can benefit from them.

 Rehabilitation is designed to assist you if you are injured or become ill as a result of your service.
 If your injury or illness can be linked to your ADF service and a claim for liability has been accepted, the Department of Veterans' Affairs may provide rehabilitation services.